DennisDosso/creditToRDF/README.md

 These last two should be one true and the other false for when you want to query using the cache or only the database, to get an idea of the times required.

+* cool.down.factor (only for experiment 3): the amount of credit is taken from each triple after each year

 ##### paths.properties